Air Conditioning – Repair vs Replace

 Uneven heating and cooling in a room may be due to leaks around doors and windows, inadequate insulation, leaking ducts or poor equipment performance.
 Hot and cold spots are often a sign of an improperly sized air conditioner.
 A licensed Katy air conditioning repair company can perform an energy audit to identify leaks in the building envelope and calculate the load of your building to determine whether the existing unit is the right size.

 High indoor humidity is a sign that the air conditioner is not performing properly.
 New advances in HVAC technology such as variable-speed compressors are more energy efficient because they operate in response to heating and cooling demand.
 Most of the time, a variable-speed compressor runs at lower speeds.
 When temperatures rise and more cooling is needed, the compressor runs at higher speeds, delivering consistent temperatures and lower humidity with less energy usage.

 Almost 50 percent of residential energy use goes to heating and cooling.
-New technology such as ductless mini-split systems, heat pumps and variable speed compressors can provide exceptional indoor comfort with lower energy usage.
-All Out A/C and Heating is an established Sugar Land and Katy air conditioning repair and installation service with the technical know-how to evaluate the heating and cooling needs of your building and make recommendations that fit your lifestyle, budget and indoor comfort needs.
-We are a Trane Comfort Specialist and Ruud contractor, offering high-quality equipment that meets Energy Star guidelines for energy efficiency.
+New technology such as heat pumps, two-stage and variable speed compressors can provide exceptional indoor comfort with lower energy usage.
+All Out A/C and Heating is an established air conditioning repair and installation service company with the technical know-how to evaluate the heating and cooling needs of your building and make recommendations that fit your lifestyle, budget and indoor comfort needs.
+We are a Trane and Ruud contractor, offering high-quality equipment that meets Energy Star guidelines for energy efficiency.